High-dimensional Kuramoto models on Stiefel manifolds synchronize complex networks almost globally: Main Result

-The main ideas in the proof of Theorem \ref{th:main} are not complicated, although the calculations involved are extensive.
-We begin with a brief proof sketch.
-All the details are provided in Section \ref{sec:critical} to \ref{sec:integer}.
+The calculations involved in the proof of Theorem \ref{th:main} are extensive.
+We give a brief proof sketch that covers the main ideas.
+All the details are provided in Appendix \ref{sec:critical} to \ref{sec:nlp}.

-\begin{pf} The Riemannian Hessian $\ma{H}$ of the potential function $V$ given by \eqref{eq:VSt} is the linearization matrix of the gradient descent flow \eqref{eq:descent}, albeit multiplied by minus one.
-The signs of the real part eigenvalues of $\ma{H}$ hence determine the stability of any equilibrium point of \eqref{eq:descent} (or, equivalently, any critical point of $V$).
-If the linearization matrix $-\ma{H}$ has an eigenvalue with strictly positive real part, then that equilibrium is exponentially unstable by the indirect method of Lyapunov.
+\begin{pf} If the linearization of \eqref{eq:stateeq} around an equilibrium $\ma{S}=(\ma[i]{S})_{i=1}^N\in\St$ has an eigenvalue with strictly positive real part, then that equilibrium is exponentially unstable by the indirect method of Lyapunov.
+We can also think of equilibria as critical points of $V$, \ie points where the gradient is the zero vector.
+The nature of a critical point can often be determined by studying the Riemannian Hessian $\ma{H}(\ma{S})$ of $V$, \ie the first non-zero term in the Taylor expansion of $V$.
+Note that the Hessian matrix equals the linearization matrix, albeit multiplied by minus one.
+The instability criterion given by the indirect method of Lyapunov is hence equivalent to the necessary second-order optimality conditions.

 Any set of exponentially unstable equilibria of a pointwise convergent system have a measure zero region of attraction \citep{freeman2013global}.
-Analytic gradient descent flows are pointwise convergent on compact analytic manifolds as a consequence of the \L{}ojasiewicz gradient inequality \citep{lageman2007convergence,lojasiewicz}.
-The consensus manifold is asymptotically stable since it is the global minimum of $V$ \citep{absil2006stable}.
-It follows that $\mathcal{C}$ is $\AGAS$ if $\ma{H}$ has an eigenvalue with strictly negative real part.
+Pointwise convergence means, roughly speaking, that the system does not admit any limit cycles.
+Every trajectory converges to some point.
+Gradient descent flows of analytic functions on compact analytic manifolds are pointswise convergent as a consequence of the \L{}ojasiewicz gradient inequality \citep{lageman2007convergence}.
+The consensus manifold $\mathcal{C}$ is stable by Lyapunov's theorem since $\dot{V}=\langle\nabla V,\vd{S}\rangle=-\|\nabla V\|^2$.
+It follows that $\mathcal{C}$ is $\AGAS$ if $\ma{H}(\ma{S})$ evaluated at any equilibrium $\ma{S}\notin\mathcal{C}$ has an eigenvalue with strictly negative real part.